Hukumister/Aquarius/README.md

 }
 ```

-After we can create Adapter and populate this list:
+after that we can create `RenderAdapter` and populate this list:

 ```kotlin
 class ListFragment : Fragment(R.layout.fragment_list) {